“How can I get my department leaders to be accountable for their spending and engage more with the financial data I share with them?”

 Accountable budget owners need frequent insight into their performance against their budget and business goals.
 FP&A needs to provide budget owners with access to financial data and reports on a regular cadence.
 Stakeholders have to know how much they are spending so they can begin to self-regulate and adjust based on outcomes and forecasts.

-The finance business partner can review these reports as part of regular meetings, explaining the BvA analysis and the implications of either maintaining allocations or making changes to improve performance.
+The finance business partner can review these reports as part of regular meetings, explaining the BvA report and the implications of either maintaining allocations or making changes to improve performance.

 Modern FP&A software like Stratify gives budget owners self-service access to these numbers so they don’t need to wait for finance to provide updates.
 Your goal here is to remove barriers to access while providing important context for each budget owner.